lishuaiii/ielts/oral/oral.part1.topics.md

 > Second, software continuous integration is my work studying area, it's a popular theory in software engineering, and its main aim is to prevent integrate problems.

 ### HOMETOWN

 > My hometown Xi'an is an ancient city, was captial of 13 dynasties.
 She was named Chang'an means lasting peace and stability.
+> However I think she is outdate now, not only the economy is far away from other big cities in China,
+> but also the local mind is too conservative, many of the them even include my friends often think Xi'an leads in many area in China,
+> consider that their styles are fashion, their incomes are not bad.
+But when I lived in Beijing away from Xi'an, I know that's not truth.

 ### WEATHER
 * What’s the weather like in your country?